Seminar Dates: May–June 2016 TBD

 Contact: Professor Elaine Phillips

 Gordon College, through the Jerusalem University College (JUC) and University of the Holy Land (UHL), offers a unique summer experience in the history and geography of the Bible.
 At JUC, students experience an intensive three-week on-site four credit course that introduces the geography, history and archeology of Israel.
 Through UHL, students may participate in an additional two-week (two credit) program that focuses on the land of Jordan.
 Both courses involve study of the physical features of the lands of the Bible, stressing geographical factors affecting settlement and communication in various regions.
 Relevant archaeological, historical and biblical material is correlated with sites, roads and features in each region.

+ISRAEL: The JUC campus is only a brief walk from the Old City of Jerusalem, the Western Wall, the Dome of the Rock, the Church of the Holy Sepulcher, and countless other significant locations.
 On campus, students will attend preparatory lectures designed to integrate assignments with field study.
 Regional studies are 1–4 day field trips and constitute the main body of the program.
 Special studies and walks in Jerusalem emphasize important aspects of the city in biblical and modern times.